cardillan/mindcode/doc/syntax/TOOLS-CMDLINE.markdown

 # Command line tool

 After building the project, an executable jar file is created at `compiler\target\mindcode.jar`.
 In the bin directory, there's a Linux script file `mindcode` and a Windows batch file `mindcode.bat`, which can be used to run the command line tool.

-* Linux `mindcode` file requires Java 16 or Java 17 executable to be on the path.
+* Linux `mindcode` file requires Java 22 executable to be on the path.
-* Windows `mindcode.bat` file requires the `JAVA_HOME` variable to point to Java 16 or Java 17 installation.
+* Windows `mindcode.bat` file requires the `JAVA_HOME` variable to point to Java 22 installation.

 # Using the command line tool

 The command line tool supports three different actions.
 The action is specified by the first command line argument, which must be one of the following:

 * `cm` or `compile-mindcode`: compiles a Mindcode source to mlog.
 * `dm` or `decompile-mlog`: partially decompiles an mlog code into Mindcode.
 The resulting code needs to be manually edited to create loops and conditions present in the original mlog.